![]() The

 "[I]nternational weekly syndication in the mid-to-late 1970s."
 (Foreword to "Philbert Desenex’ Dreams".)

-magazine, but that mag never ran a WW story.
-The title hasn't surfaced
+but that mag never ran a WW story.
+The title hasn't surfaced elsewhere,

-Updated 1 Feb.
-2012.
-Contents copyright 2005-12 by Vance Bass (vrbass a t nmia dot com).
+Updated 18 June 2018.
+Contents copyright 2005-18 by Vance Bass (vrbass a t nmia dt com).
 To be used for personal enjoyment and education only.
 Wonder Wart-Hog and the images presented here are, of course, the creation and property of Gilbert Shelton and Rip-Off Press.